IcyRamen/a-bit-of-an-adventure/README.md

 This game is currently in development, and only works if you have Python 3 and pygame installed.
 When it gets to beta, it will be frozen using Cx_Freeze to be runnable for Linux, Windows, and OS X.

 ### Version and Changelog
-This game is on the following version:<br />
+This game is on the following version:
-ID.7
+ID.7<br />
 The most recent change was the addition of an exit block.

 ### Instructions